 College Bound Opportunities mentors, empowers, and inspires low income, first generation Scholars to overcome barriers, graduate college, and achieve success in life.

 Ani Shlishi (“I am Third”) is a nonprofit based in Israel that provides opportunities for self-advancement and meaningful employment for Israel’s at-risk youth.

 BSCO’s Community Outreach seeks to convene all the stakeholders in the community to accomplish BSCO’s vision of communities becoming self-sufficient livable communities for individuals, families and organizations.

 The Chicago Center strives to be there for every Jew on any and every day of their life from cradle to grave.
 It provides close to 50 programs that range from food pantries to father/son programs, first aid classes to housekeeping for those in need, all with the goal of enriching and uniting the community.

-In addition to our principal Ira Singer having performed here, we also provide annual support to this theatre in Deerfield, Illinois.
+In addition to our Founder Ira Singer having performed here, we also provide annual support to this theatre in Deerfield, Illinois.

 The Deerfield Park District was established in 1951 to provide recreation programs and facilities for residents of all ages.